nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### Storage folder

-> The directory in a computer where the application stores the data
+> The directory found in a computer where the application stores the data

+&nbsp;

-## Appendix E : Product Survey
+## 11. Appendix E : Product Survey

 **Product #1: Wunderlist**

-Author: ...

 Pros: